Sauteed Red Cabbage

 - Heat the olive oil in a large skillet on medium-high heat.

-- Add the red cabbage, cook for 2 minutes until it begins to soften.
+- Add the red cabbage, and cook for 2 minutes until it softens.

 - Add the apple cider vinegar, salt, brown sugar, pepper and 1/3 cup water.
 Cook, stirring for 1 minute until the sugar dissolves.

-- Reduce the heat to the lowest setting, place the lid on, cook for 30 minutes stirring halfway.
+- Reduce the heat to the lowest setting, place the lid on, and cook for 30 minutes, stirring halfway.
 If you find the cabbage is sticking at the halfway point, add 1-2 tbsp of water.

-- Add the sultanas, cook for another 15 minutes or until the cabbage is tender.
+- Add the sultanas, and cook for another 15 minutes or until the cabbage is tender.

 - Serve with pork schnitzel or goulash.